 Simply put, text messaging is not secure.
 There are three significant issues:

+The NSW Privacy Manual for Health Information suggests it is acceptable to use SMS (if you document consent) although it is disallowed elsewhere.
+We recommend against using SMS given the SS7 vulnerability.
 Here is a sobering report by 60 Minutes (Australia) showing just how easy it is for those with nefarious intent to intercept text messages.

 It should be noted here, that a potential solution is to encrypt data on the device before sending it (which is what PicSafe does) or use messaging services that use end-to-end encryption (many of which have issues).

 As well as removing photos from your gallery, all patient data should be manually removed from the messaging app once sent and viewed by following these steps: